CSE237SP2021/project-reminderapp/README.md

 We have developed a Java application using the Swing GUI that helps users keep track of their tasks.

 ## Tutorial
-1. download a local repository
+1. download code to local repo
 2. navigate to the repo in your command line
 3. run the start.sh bash script by running the command ./start.sh